Tape is dead! Long live the tape! - Part I

 Just a quick calculation.
 Let us assume we are talking about a heterogeneous environment with 4 physical servers (1 Active directory controller which is also the backup server, 1 Exchange server, 2 VMware hosts) and 15VMs.
 Inside the VMs are several SQL databases, some Linux systems, and all together a decent amount of data, let’s say 5TB.
 Backup scheme is 1 monthly full with a 90 day retention, 1 weekly full with a 30 day retention, and 2 weeks’ worth of differential/ incremental backups with a 2 week retention.
 This is what we see in our installations as a common small business environment.

 With that backup scheme I need 3 full backups for the monthly retention, so 15TB.
 3 full backups for the weekly full backup (the last week of the month is used for the monthly full backup), so another 15TB and 2 weeks’ worth of differential/incremental backups so maybe 1TB (no major changes).
 So that means I need a total amount of 31TB plus a few TB to account for growth.

 Let’s say we go with a simple disk based storage device to hold these backups.
 To make things simple let’s assume you have all the networking and other things needed to do iSCSI and that your preferred vendor of choice is Dell.

 ... stay tuned for Part II of 'Tape is dead!
 Long live the Tape!'.
 Part II will continue to discuss the costs for disk and tape devices and analyze the reliability and stability of tapes and disk storage.

-If you don’t want to miss Part II and if you haven’t already, subscribe to our BackupNEWS newsletter to receive information about the technology behind NovaBACKUP DataCenter, NovaStor’s technology partners, Webinar invitations, and general network backup and restore knowledge.
+If you don't want to miss Part II and if you haven't already, sign up for our email to receive information about the technology behind NovaBACKUP DataCenter, NovaStor's technology partners, Webinar invitations, and general network backup and restore knowledge.